icon-project/IIPs/IIPS/iip-draft_btp.md

 * Params
   - dst: String ( Network Address of destination network )
   - svc: String ( name of the service )
-  - sn: Integer ( serial number of the message, it should be positive )
+  - sn: Integer ( serial number of the message, must be positive )
   - msg: Bytes ( serialized bytes of Service Message )
 * Description:
-  - It sends the message to specific network.
+  - Sends the message to a specific network.
-  - It's allowed to be called by registered BSHs.
+  - Only allowed to be called by registered BSHs.

 ###### addService
 ```python